notifi-network/notifi-sdk-ts/packages/notifi-node/README.md

 - `gqlSubscriptionError`: When there is an error in the GraphQL subscription.
 - `gqlComplete`: When the GraphQL subscription is completed.

-When we want to stop listening to the GraphQL subscription status events, we can simply call the `removeEventListener` method with the event name and the callback function.
+To stop listening to the GraphQL subscription status events, simply call the `removeEventListener` method with the event name and the callback function.

 ```ts
 const eventHandler = (event) => {